Macron says Russia can't win in Ukraine after strike on mall

 Associated Press

-KREMENCHUK, Ukraine (AP) — French President Emmanuel Macron said Tuesday that Russia “cannot and should not win” the war in Ukraine, a day after a Russian missile attack on a crowded shopping mall that killed 18 put the conflict’s terrible toll on full view.
+KREMENCHUK, Ukraine (AP) — France’s president denounced Russia’s fiery airstrike on a crowded shopping mall in Ukraine as a “new war crime” Tuesday and vowed the West’s support for Kyiv would not waver, saying Moscow “cannot and should not win” the war.

-Ukrainian and Western leaders have denounced the strike as a war crime and a terrorist attack and it drew swift condemnation from the Group of Seven leaders meeting in Europe at the time.
-It came during an unusually intense barrage of Russian strikes all across Ukraine, including in the capital of Kyiv, that drew new attention to a war that some fear could fade from the headlines as it drags on.
+The strike, which killed at least 18 people in the central city of Kremenchuk, came as leaders from the Group of Seven nations met in Europe.
+It was part of unusually intense barrage of Russian fire across Ukraine, including in the capital of Kyiv, that drew new attention to a war that some fear could fade from attention a s it drags on.

-Speaking at the end of the G-7 summit in Germany, Macron appeared to address that concern, vowing that the seven industrialized democracies would support Ukraine and maintain sanctions against Russia “as long as necessary, and with the necessary intensity.”

-“Russia cannot and should not win,” he said, adding that Monday’s attack on the mall was “a new war crime.”
+“Russia cannot and should not win,” he said.
+He called Monday’s attack on the mall “a new war crime.”

-As he spoke, rescuers combed through the charred rubble of the shopping mall in Kremenchuk that authorities said was struck when more than 1,000 afternoon shoppers and workers were inside.

-The attack recalled strikes earlier in the war that hit a theater, a train station, and a hospital.
-Ukrainian President Volodymyr Zelenskyy called it “one of the most daring terrorist attacks in European history.”
-The G-7 leaders said “indiscriminate attacks on innocent civilians constitute a war crime.”
+As they have in other attacks, Russian authorities claimed that the shopping center was not the target.

+How to counter Russia and back Ukraine will also be the focus of a summit this week of the western NATO alliance, whose support has been critical to Kyiv’s ability to fend off Moscow’s larger and better equipped forces.
+Ukrainian leaders, however, say they need more and better weapons if they are to hold off and even drive back Russia, which is pressing an all-out assault in Ukraine’s eastern region of the Donbas.

 At Ukraine’s request, the U.N.
 Security Council scheduled an emergency meeting in New York on Tuesday to discuss the attack.

-Striking a defiant note, Kremlin spokesman Dmitry Peskov said that Russia would press its offensive until it fulfills its goals, noting that the hostilities could end “before the end of the day” if Ukraine were to meet the Russian demands and orders its troops to surrender.

-The Kremlin has demanded that Ukraine recognize Russia’s sovereignty over Crimea, which Moscow annexed in 2014, acknowledge the independence of Moscow-backed separatist regions in eastern Ukraine, and recognize the current situation, an apparent reference gains Russia has made since the start of the war.

-As they have in other attacks, Russian authorities claimed that the mall was not the target.
-Defense Ministry spokesman Lt.
-Gen. Igor Konashenkov said that warplanes fired precision-guided missiles at a depot containing Western weapons and ammunition, causing powerful blasts that set the mall on fire.
+Russian Defense Ministry spokesman Lt.
+Gen. Igor Konashenkov claimed that warplanes fired precision-guided missiles at a depot that contained Western weapons and ammunition, which detonated and set the mall on fire.
+Ukrainian authorities said that in addition to the direct hit on the mall, a factory was struck, but denied it housed any weapons.

-Ukrainian officials have directly contradicted that, saying the mall itself was hit in the strike.
-Wayne Jordash, a British lawyer who is working with Ukrainian officials to investigate possible war crimes, meanwhile. said that initial indications were that there were no military targets nearby, but the investigation is ongoing.
-He did say a factory nearby was also hit.

-Konashenkov also alleged that the mall was not in use, a false claim contradicted by witnesses.
+Konashenkov also alleged that the mall was not in use, a false claim that witnesses contradicted.

-Kateryna Romashyna, a local resident, told The Associated Press that she had just arrived at the mall when there was an explosion.
-The blast knocked her down.
-When another came about 10 minutes later, she realized she needed to get away.

-“I ran away from the epicenter with all of my strength,” she said.
-“It was terrifying.”
+One survivor, Oleksandr, a mall employee, told the AP from a hospital bed that the shopping center was packed with customers.
+He recalled stepping outside with a colleague for a cigarette when the air raid siren went off.

+“There was a black tunnel, smoke, fire,” he said.
+“I started to crawl.
+I saw the sun up there, and my brain was telling me I need to save myself.”

 Ukraine’s prosecutor general, Iryna Venediktova, said the missile attack was one of Russia’s “crimes against humanity,” noting that Moscow’s military has been “systematically shelling civilian infrastructure with the aim to scare people, to kill people, to bring terror to our cities and villages.”